wcarhart/algos/README.md

 ### Binary Search Tree (BST)
 A basic BST data structure.
 Implemented via the `BSTreeNode` class in `trees.py`.

-*Construct a BST and insert nodes into it*
+*Construct a BST and insert nodes into it:*
 ```
 >>> from trees import BSTreeNode
 >>> root = BSTreeNode(3)